VicidominiLab/BrightEyes-MCS/docs/current-architecture.md

 | One built-in plug-in | only its package under `plugins/builtin/` where possible |
 | Qt layout | edit `main_window_design.ui`, regenerate `main_window_design.py` |
 | Distribution/dependencies | `pyproject.toml`; `requirements.txt` installs the local project and its declared dependencies |

+The statistics controller owns scan-duration and ETA calculations; Qt timers and labels remain in `MainWindow`.
+See [Statistics and ETA](statistics.md) for display formats, update timing, and estimation limits.

 ## Related documentation